 My wreath-making skills being what they are, I again chose something very easy.
-What I used for my wreath is a grapevine wreath form, a hot glue gun, a plastic boxwood garland, two baby’s-breath picks from Dollar Store and two bags of mixed-size plastic lemons I got from Michaels.
+What I used for my summer wreath is a grapevine wreath form, a hot glue gun, a plastic boxwood garland, two baby’s-breath picks from Dollar Store and two bags of mixed-size plastic lemons I got from Michaels.

 Here is a little hint for you: Dollar Store also sell lemons, but the bags I got from Michaels were only $4 each, as they were on sale and had 12 lemons in a pack.
 So if you want to DiY a lemon wreath, you might want to check your local crafts store before buying them from Dollar Store.
 Also please note the ones I bought were hard plastic lemons, not the Sytrofoam type.